 Update: Paul Krugman: We're Now in a Depression

-Update: Just over two years ago, I wrote the column below evaluating the record of the New York Times' Paul Krugman.
+Update: About four and a half years ago, I wrote the column below evaluating the record of the New York Times' Paul Krugman.
 At that time, Krugman opined that we were entering another economic depression.
 In addition to explaining the enormous flaws in Krugman's analysis and thinking and why I was near certain he would be wrong, I also documented his terrible track record and extreme left ideology.
 Krugman was unhappy with Obama for the federal government not spending more on its largely failed stimulus program!
 He also felt that EU countries didn't have a spending problem!

 All over the Internet are headlines and links to New York Time's columnist Paul Krugman's column, The Third Depression, in which he states: